-The impact of COVID-19 has increased the risk of being unable to meet the target.
 The delays are caused by diagnostic capacity issues across the health board in line with the infection control guidance that still remains in place.
-The main area of concern is Radiology.
-A decrease in capacity for appointments and results reporting within radiology, due to COVID-19 related sickness, current vacancies and planned annual leave within two of the four health board sites.
+The main area of concern is Radiology and urology diagnostics.
+A decrease in capacity for appointments and results reporting within radiology, due to sickness, current vacancies and planned annual leave within two of the four health board sites.
 Patients have been offered alternative appointments on other sites, however some patients have not agreed to attend and have requested an appointment close to home.